arisu2006/phase-aware-sar/README.md

 **PhaseSAR-Net** teaches an AI to use the **full** radar signal — brightness *and* phase — so it still recognizes things correctly even when the image gets noisy, blurry, or squished.
 It's like giving the AI night-vision on top of a normal photo, instead of just the normal photo.

-> **Question this project answers:** Does using the full signal actually help the AI stay accurate when the data gets messy — more than the usual "brightness-only" method does?

 ---